joshbegley/nyt-latest/README.md

 `Pavel Durov, held in France since last month, blamed “growing pains” for the company’s problems and pledged to make improvements.`\
 https://nytimes.com/2024/09/05/technology/telegram-pavel-durov-comments.html

-**Tip on School Shooting Suspect Last Year Led to Dead End**\
+**Tip on School Shooting Threat Last Year Led to Suspect’s Door**\
-`The teenager charged with killing four people at his Georgia high school on Wednesday had been investigated for an online threat.
-But he denied making it, and the authorities could not prove he did.`\
+`The teenager charged with killing four people at his Georgia high school on Wednesday denied making an online threat, and the authorities could not prove he did.
+He, and now his father, face murder charges.`\
 https://nytimes.com/2024/09/05/us/georgia-shooting-colt-gray-threat.html

 **The Junkification of American Life**\